 - b.
 EE students please visit go the EE advising center or call the main number at 480-965-3424 as ask to speak to your graduate advisor. - 2.
 Submit an electronic version of your abstract with title, full names of your committee members, defense date/time/place, and your name as you want it to appear on the defense announcement to your respective concentration advising center. - 3.
-Submit an electronic copy of your completed thesis to the Graduate Program Chair. - 4.
 Schedule your defense through your MyASU (my.asu.edu) Defense tab.